Texas single mom could be evicted from apartment complex for medical marijuana

 “Here’s another complaint that I have, and that’s what started all this,” said Candace McCarty, showing pages from a folder full of documents.

-McCarty is trying to keep track of everything as she fights eviction notices from her apartment complex in Temple, Texas.
+McCarty is trying to keep track of everything as she fights eviction notices from her apartment complex in Temple.

 McCarty takes THC gummies, uses cannabis oil and smokes CBD to help with a number of health problems.